 Jenne Colasacco has served in the role of Executive Director of Lynch Leadership Academy since February 2018, and is deeply committed to leading LLA through the next level of impact, by expanding our reach to new regions and by deepening and expanding our program with our current partner districts and sectors.
 Jenne joined Lynch Leadership Academy in July 2013, in the role of Leadership Effectiveness Director.
 In this role, Jenne led the design of the Fellowship programming and coached Sitting Principal Fellows.
 She focuses particularly on supporting leaders as they implement change initiatives in their schools, and in ensuring that principals are able to apply their new knowledge and skills learned in other aspects of the fellowship as they strive to create change, disrupt inequity, and continually improve their schools to raise student achievement.

 Before joining the Lynch Leadership Academy, Jenne was a school leader at Academy of the Pacific Rim Charter Public School, in Boston’s Hyde Park neighborhood.
-She led APR first for three years as the Middle School Principal and then for six years as the High School Principal.
 Under Jenne’s leadership, APR’s high school consistently demonstrated strong results, including being the highest-scoring school in the state on the 10th grade ELA MCAS in 2009 and in 2012.
-In the six years of her tenure, APR’s graduates have matriculated to college at a rate of 95%, and have persisted in college at a rate of 85%.
 Prior to her work at APR, Jenne taught high school science in Providence, RI and in Baltimore City Public Schools, where she was a 1999 Teach For America corps member.
 Additionally, Jenne served as an adjunct faculty member at Boston University, where she instructed incoming Teach For America corps members in general teaching methods.

 Jenne earned a Master of Science in Educational Leadership from Simmons College and holds a Bachelor of Arts in Human Biology from Brown University.